Cannabis

 How to store cannabis infusions like a pro

-There’s nothing worse than spending hours concocting the perfect cannabis infusion just to have it go bad or lose potency before you get a chance to use it all.
-Now that you've mastered measuring the potency of your infusion and creating a homogenous mixture, you’ll need to figure out how to store your creation properly.
+There's nothing worse than spending hours concocting the perfect cannabis infusion just to have it go bad or lose potency before you use it all.
+Now that you've mastered measuring the potency of your infusion, you'll need to store it properly.
+Here's how to do it like a pro.

 How to Properly Store Cannabis Infusions

-tCheck THC & CBD potency tester with Levo and cannabis
+tCheck THC CBD potency tester with LEVO cannabis infusion tools

-Pro-Tip: Use gloves when handling infusions and edibles.
-Touching them with bare hands can transfer oils and microbes that can cause contamination.
+Pro Tip: Use gloves when handling infusions and edibles.
+Bare hands transfer oils and microbes that cause contamination and accelerate spoilage.

 Containers for Storing Infusions

-Glass has a neutral electrical charge and won’t affect the flavor of your infusions.
-Many people prefer glass canning jars as they can usually withstand extremes in temperature.
+Glass has a neutral electrical charge and won't affect the flavor of your infusions.
 Glass Mason jars can be filled with hot cannabutter and later stored in the freezer.
-The best containers are made of colored glass, which keeps more light out.
+The best containers are made of colored (amber or dark blue) glass, which blocks more UV light.
+If you don't have colored glass, wrap clear jars in black construction paper or opaque fabric.

 Storing Different Types of Infusions

 Each category of infusion has different storage needs.
-You’ll need to adjust your methods based on the most perishable ingredient in your infusion.
+Adjust your method based on the most perishable ingredient in the blend.

 Cannabutter

-Pro-Tip: Clarifying the butter before infusing it enhances the flavor and may even make your cannabutter last a little longer.
-You’ll be removing a lot of the water that makes a fertile breeding ground for microbes.
+Pro Tip: Clarifying the butter before infusing enhances flavor and may extend shelf life.
+You'll be removing a lot of the water that creates a fertile breeding ground for microbes.

 Infused Oils